trussworks/trussels-guide/docs/trussels.md

 * :lock:[Any contracts will need to be signed by one of the founders](https://docs.google.com/document/d/1bNuvvPSTpepWlyYhE8GpvFMaQP3I7izTkgEiFauk2I0/edit) or Truss’s general counsel.
 * Check in with #accounting on how to get those bills paid.
 * Let #legal know where a copy of the license can be found.
-* Make sure that there are at least two admins for any tool you are using to make sure we can still access it if one of you ~~gets hit by a bus~~ wins the lottery and moves to a remote mountain top.
+* Make sure that there are at least two admins for any tool you are using to make sure we can still access it if one of you wins the lottery and moves to a remote mountain top.

 ## Practice: Changing Projects
 If you are no longer happy working on your current project, talk to your manager.
 They will work with you to figure out if there are upcoming projects that might be of interest or other possible options.
 If you are no longer ethically aligned with your project, please review :lock:[this document](https://docs.google.com/document/d/1sNX0u6rwO3lZrUa3Xp0BE77W6EiQrNMZL3RbqhAcXDI/edit#) (and talk to your manager).